Stegodyphus lineatus: Mate search and reproductive success

-The desert spider shows low rates of polygamy, and sexual selection and environmental cues play an important role during mate search and reproductive success.
+Stegodyphus lineatus shows low rates of polygamy, and sexual selection and environmental cues play an important role during mate search and reproductive success.

 Sexual selection

 Some sexually selected traits help males find females faster, and these individuals are at an advantage in contrast to those males lacking these traits.
 Evolution has allowed traits to be selected during sexual selection.
 These traits provide males an advantage to find females faster in contrast to those males lacking these traits.
 Sexual selection allows males to receive receptivity signals from females, in the form of pheromones which are detected by the males.
 Mature females release a pheromone to reduce their attractiveness towards males due to the high costs of re-mating for the egg sac (infanticide mentioned above).
 Mature females are aggressive towards males due to infanticide caused by males, which is costly to the females.
 However, a high chance of multiple mates can increase the likelihood of genetic compatibility in embryo formation.
-It is important to note that although multiple mates can increase the likelihood of genetic compatibility, it cannot be considered a major fitness advantage.
+Although multiple mates can increase the likelihood of genetic compatibility, it cannot be considered a major fitness advantage.
 Research and experimenting has been able to show that the increased viability of embryos—due to increased genetic compatibility—did not significantly increase the number of individuals in the population over time, and therefore, did not play a significant role in the fitness of the overall population.
 More over, males receive 50% more success fertilizing eggs in mature females than in virgin females who may have yet have reached maturity.
 Since males mature on average 16 days earlier than females, they encounter immature virgin females frequently, but these females are not mature enough to allow the egg sac to develop.